Late 20th Century Replanned Centres

 © 2007 SYAS

-The Character Areas making up this zone generally underwent fundamental character change in the period 1945-1977.
-The dominant theme of change was urban renewal, with areas generally cleared wholesale of earlier buildings and features, and street patterns reconfigured.
-These clearance projects are generally contemporary with those that produced the ‘Late 20th Century Municipal Suburbs’ zone – indeed this zone includes the sites of the high density inner city housing projects (all built on cleared terraced housing sites) of Hanover, Lansdowne, Netherthorpe, as well as the redeveloped site of the Broomhall Flats.
-The zone also has architectural affinities with parts of the Historic Core Zone, where post war urban renewal replaced large areas of buildings, whist leaving street patterns intact, such as around High Street and West Bar/ West Bar Green.
+The character areas making up this zone generally underwent fundamental character change in the period 1945-1977.
+The dominant theme of this change was urban renewal.
+Areas were generally cleared wholesale of earlier buildings and features, and street patterns were reconfigured.
+These clearance projects are generally contemporary with those that produced the ‘Late 20th Century Municipal Suburbs’ zone.
+Indeed this zone includes the sites of the high density inner city housing projects (all built on cleared terraced housing sites) of Hanover, Lansdowne, Netherthorpe, as well as the redeveloped site of the Broomhall Flats.
+The zone also has architectural affinities with parts of the Historic Core zone, where post-war urban renewal replaced large areas of buildings, but left street patterns intact, such as around High Street and West Bar/ West Bar Green.

-Figure 2: ‘The 20th Century Replanned Centre’ of Sheffield is defined as the area of the city centre subject to major clearance and redevelopment programmes connected to the realignment of the city’s road system, higher educational institutions and central housing schemes in the mid to late 20th century.
+Figure 2: ‘The 20th Century Replanned Centre’ of Sheffield is defined as those areas of the city centre subject to major clearance and redevelopment, connected to the realignment of the city’s road system, central housing schemes and the development of higher educational institutions in the mid to late 20th century.

 © Crown copyright.
 All rights reserved.
 Sheffield City Council 100018816.
 2007

-The components of this zone are linked by a system of roads, designed as urban dual carriageways (although some have now had central reservations removed), which pedestrians were generally discouraged to cross at surface level.
+The character areas of this zone are linked by a system of roads that were designed as urban dual carriageways (although some have now had central reservations removed), which pedestrians were generally discouraged to cross at surface level.
 To facilitate crossing, a large number of pedestrian bridges and subways were built, especially at roundabouts.
 Many of the structures constructed during this period were designed to be uncompromisingly modern in appearance, with much influence of the Brutalist school of architecture evident (Harman and Minnis 2004, 209).

-The title of this Character Zone acknowledges the importance of the proposals published by the City Council Town Planning Committee at the end of World War II (SCC 1945).
-This document, entitled Sheffield Replanned, presented the findings of an investigation by the City Engineer’s department into reconstruction possibilities following the devastating raids on the city in December 1940.
-The proposals were far reaching - the changes to the road network were outlined in a 50-year schedule (ibid, 73-74).
-The specifics of developments that resulted from this document often differed from the initial proposals, however, the document laid out many principles that formed dominant themes in development of the city centre until the present day.
-The land-use zoning within the document (see figure 4) laid out the basic land-use pattern of the city centre that would remain until the early twenty first century.
-The document also proposed both the present day dual carriageway inner ring road and a civic circle (only partly built).
-The civic circle was to be reinvented in the later 1960s with the construction of a complete loop comprising Eyre Street, Furnival Gate, Charter Row and Furnival Gate.
-The segregation of pedestrians and traffic, that would became so characteristic of this zone, was envisioned with plans for multi storey car parks, barriers along central reservations working in concert with road crossing provided at approved points and in “subway crossings (perhaps improved by the installation of escalators) at the more important traffic roundabouts...” (ibid, 46).
+The title of this character zone acknowledges the importance of the proposals published by the City Council Town Planning Committee at the end of World War II (Sheffield City Council 1945).
+These proposals, entitled Sheffield Replanned, presented the findings of an investigation by the City Engineer’s department into reconstruction possibilities following the devastating air raids on the city in December 1940.
+The proposals were far reaching - the changes to the road network alone were outlined in a 50-year schedule (ibid, 73-74).
+The specifics of the resulting developments often differed from the initial proposals, however, the original document laid out many principles that formed dominant themes in the development of the city centre until the present day.
+The proposed land-use zoning laid out a basic land-use pattern for the city centre that would continue until the early twenty first century.
+The present dual carriageway inner ring road and an inner civic circle (only partly built) were both proposed.
+The civic circle idea was to be revisited in the later 1960s, with the construction of a complete loop comprising Eyre Street, Furnival Gate, Charter Row and Furnival Gate.
+The segregation of pedestrians and traffic, which would became so characteristic of this zone, was envisioned - with barriers along central reservations working in concert with road crossings provided at approved points and in “subway crossings (perhaps improved by the installation of escalators) at the more important traffic roundabouts...” (ibid, 46).

 © 2006 SYAS

-Other proposals of Sheffield Replanned that influenced much of the dramatic replanning of this zone included plans for; a Town Hall Extension; a Bus Station in its present location (replacing a tram system seen as incompatible with the new ‘gyratory’ system); a Technical College overlooking the bus station (now the Hallam University City Campus); a combined and centralised theatre and cinema area; the pedestrianisation of the central area;the removal of heavy industry from the ‘Ponds’ character area; and the removal of existing housing from the centre.
-The influence of the document would also be felt outside this zone – the document foresaw the redevelopment of the High Street and Castle Character area, although this development was eventually accommodated mostly within the historic street pattern.
+Other proposals of Sheffield Replanned that influenced much of the dramatic replanning of this zone included plans for: a Town Hall extension; a Bus Station (replacing a tram system seen as incompatible with the new ‘gyratory’ road system); a Technical College, overlooking the bus station (now the Sheffield Hallam University City Campus); a combined and centralised theatre and cinema area; the pedestrianisation of the city centre; the removal of heavy industry from the ‘Ponds’ character area; and the removal of existing housing from the city centre.
+The influence of Sheffield Replanned would also be felt outside this zone – the document foresaw the redevelopment of the High Street and Castle character area, although this development was eventually accommodated mostly within the historic street pattern.

 Figure 4: Extract from ‘Sheffield Replanned’ (SCC, 1945)